Workshops

 Organisers: Lue Douthit, Jonathan Hope, CJ Ochoco, Ben Spiller

-The first part of the workshop is an introduction to Wikipedia, including an explanation of its basic rules, an analysis of the current status of Wikipedia articles related to Shakespeare and early modern theatre and a discussion of their use in educational contexts.
-This is followed by a question-and-answer session.
-The second part is an editathon, or Wikipedia editing event, during which the participants will edit Wikipedia articles about early modern English theatre under the organisers’ guidance.
-In this workshop, participants will learn about Wikipedia and edit Wikipedia articles related to Shakespeare and early modern theatre.
+Description: In this workshop, participants will learn about Wikipedia and edit Wikipedia articles related to Shakespeare and early modern theatre.
 This workshop has three primary goals: offer researchers an understanding of Wikipedia, especially Wikipedia articles about Shakespeare; discuss how Wikipedia could be utilised in educational contexts; and teach participants how to edit Wikipedia articles related to their research appropriately.
 The first part is an introduction to Wikipedia, followed by a question-and-answer session.
 The second part is an editathon, or Wikipedia editing event, during which the participants will edit Wikipedia articles about early modern English theatre under the organisers’ guidance.
+Participants need to create a Wikipedia account and bring a laptop.